JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 EOF
 ```

-And now we'll apply our policy into the security tier and have it reference our list of trusted domains we just created.
+And now apply security policy into the security tier and have it reference our list of trusted domains we just created.

 ```yaml
 kubectl apply -f -<<EOF